Mantagar/falls-prevention/README.md

 # Misc
 dataset_inspector.py - prints dataset information

+other_methods.py - calculates scores for the classical classification algorithms

 plot_loss.py - prints loss (in case it was forwared to a file from trainer.py)

 mat_to_csv.py - if "Mat/" directory exists then csv data may be generated from matlab files